Train-In-Blocks-Ltd/Landing/content/blog/national-physical-fitness-month-2022.md

 Being physically active is not only about going to the gym or being part of a sports team, it includes many activities such as swimming, running, jogging, walking, and dancing, anything that involves moving!

-You can keep fit at home, too: maybe NPF&S month will inspire you to greater things with[activities like these](https://traininblocks.com/blog/six-ideas-for-your-fitness-challenge/).
+You can keep fit at home, too: maybe National Physical Fitness and Sports month will inspire you to do greater things with [activities like these](https://traininblocks.com/blog/six-ideas-for-your-fitness-challenge/).

 Regular exercise is a vital aspect of our lifestyle: